msg-CareerPaths/csharp-training/chapters/401-adonet.md

-## 2.1.
+## 4.1.
 ADO.NET

-**Goal:**
-Understanding how ADO.NET provides consistent access to data sources such as SQL Server and how data-sharing consumer applications can use ADO.NET to connect to these data sources and retrieve, handle, and update the data that they contain.
+**Goal:** Understanding how to use ADO.NET to connect and make CRUD operation to an SQL Server database.

 **Required Reading:**